LearnWeb3DAO/Junior-Track/Layer-2-Blockchains.md

 <Quiz questionId="926ee9f0-64ca-4770-af83-595e9840cc1b" />

-## The ETH network ugprade and Layer 2's
+## The ETH network upgrade and Layer 2's

 As we get closer to the ETH network upgrade (previously referred to as Eth2), a common question to ask is "will layer 2's still be relevant?"